alters-mit/multimodal_challenge/doc/api/multimodal.md

 - The target object must be within a sphere defined by `position` and `radius`.
 - The target object must be within a cone relative to the camera angle defined by `cone_angle`.

-Possible return values:

-- `success`
-- `ongoing` (The guess was incorrect or the target object is not within the cone.)

 | Parameter | Type | Default | Description |
 | --- | --- | --- | --- |